Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 3. In your `Details` panel add a `Spout Sender` `Array Element` and click the arrow in the right hand corner to open the `Array Element` showing its `Members` (there are 4).
 ![Spout Sender Array](./images/senderarray.jpg)
 - You need to:
     a.
-Name your `Sender` and `Standalone Sender` as this is what your video feeds will be called in OBS/ your Spout receiver programme.
+Name your `Sender` and `Standalone Sender` as this is what your video feeds will be called in `OBS`/ your `Spout` receiver programme.
     b.
-Select/ create a `Render Target` by clicking the drop down (this can be from your `OWL Cinecam` as configured below or from another Unreal output.)
+Select/ create a `Render Target` by clicking the drop down (this can be from your `OWL Cinecam` as configured above or from another `Unreal` output.)
     c.
-Click the `Active` box to begin sending to Spout.
+Click the `Active` box to begin sending to `Spout`.
  ![Render Target](./images/rendertarget.jpg)
 4. To stream multiple cameras, just add additional `Array Elements`.
 5. You can control the `Active` tick-box via `Blueprints` to manage which cameras are rendering simultaneously and so reduce computational load.